Carijana, Bolivia

 In August 2023, our chapter returned to Carijana to construct 15 additional latrines.
 Alongside overseeing this construction, we engaged in various public health initiatives.
 We facilitated separate focus groups for men and women, creating a platform for discussions on relevant health topics.
 Additionally, we identified necessary long-term maintenance procedures to ensure the sustained functionality of the facilities.
 Our commitment to community well-being extended to ongoing sanitation education sessions, particularly with the children.
 Through these efforts, we aimed to contribute not only to immediate infrastructure needs but also to promote lasting public health awareness in the community.

-Implementation Trip 5: June 2024 (55/55* latrines)
+Implementation Trip 5: November 2024 (55/55* latrines)

 Since the project began, the community has grown.
 In 2023, the chapter agreed to expand the project to construct 5 additional latrines.
 These last latrines will be constructed via remote-implementation as a partnership with EIA.
+2 of the latrines will be built at the school.

 The 2022 travel team poses by the sign for Carijana.